 Read: Beginners tips to optimize Windows for better performance.

-4] Windows Update: It is important to update your Operating System on a regular basis, as there will be some updates that could resolve performances issues and increase system security.
+It is important to update your Operating System on a regular basis, as there will be some updates that could resolve performance issues and increase system security.

 If you have some errors while updating or if the update is failing, run the Microsoft “System Update Readiness Tool”.
 Microsoft released the System Update Readiness Tool to resolve certain conditions that could cause installing updates and other software not to work.
 You do not have to manually run this tool.
 This tool is offered automatically through Windows Update to computers that have a condition that the tool could resolve.